TheLastProject/Docker-F-Droid-Binary-Repo/README.md

 The repo will be exposed on port 80

 ### Apps
-Just throw APK files in /var/www/fdroid/repo, magic will happen once an hour or when you restart the container.
+Just throw APK files in /var/www/fdroid/repo, magic will happen once every `${FDROID_SCAN_INTERVAL}` or when you restart the container.

 ## Example setup
 ```